Spike Island, Bristol

 Empty Alcove, 2025

-Single channel video, 5 minutes
+Single channel video, stereo sound, 5 minutes

 Credits